cagefigter/windows-reg-tweaks/Known Windows Issue.md

 [Speculation Control Validation PowerShell Script](https://gallery.technet.microsoft.com/scriptcenter/Speculation-Control-e36f0050) - Official MS PowerShell script to control the Registry toggles and check the current status.

-Notice:
+**Notice**:

 On AMD systems you _can block the update_ via [wushowhide.diagcab](https://support.microsoft.com/de-de/help/3073930/how-to-temporarily-prevent-a-driver-update-from-reinstalling-in-window), since the update will effect your performance.
+But this is not recommended.

 OS Version | KB | Patch | Updated
 --- | --- | --- | ---